Ann Shola Orloff

 Ann Shola Orloff (born 1953) is an American sociologist, specializing in Comparative-Historical Sociology, Gender and Social Inequalities, Sociological Theory and Political Sociology.
-She is a Professor of Sociology and Political Science and Board of Lady Managers of the Columbian Exposition Chair at Northwestern University.
-She is also editor of Social Politics, published by Oxford University Press, which she co-founded with Barbara Hobson (Stockholm University) in 1994.
+She is a professor of Sociology and Political Science and Board of Lady Managers of the Columbian Exposition Chair at Northwestern University.

+Education and academic career

 She obtained a B.A. from Harvard University in 1975 and a Ph.D. from Princeton University in 1985.
 She has been a visiting professor at the European University Institute, Sciences Po in Paris and the Australian National University.
+She is a professor of Sociology and Political Science and Board of Lady Managers of the Columbian Exposition Chair at Northwestern University.
+She is also editor of Social Politics, published by Oxford University Press, which she co-founded with Barbara Hobson (Stockholm University) in 1994.
+Prior to teaching at Northwestern University, she was an assistant professor for Sociology at the University of Wisconsin-Madison.
+She has received fellowships from the American Council of Learned Societies, the American Association of University Women, and the German Marshall Fund.

+Books

-Her books include Remaking Modernity: Politics, History and Sociology (co-editor with Julia Adams and Elisabeth Clemens; Duke, 2005) and States, Markets, Families: Gender, Liberalism and Social Policy in Australia, Canada, Great Britain and the United States (with Julia O'Connor and Sheila Shaver; Cambridge, 1999).
+Her books include The Many Hands of the State: Theorizing Political Authority and Social Control (co-editor with Kimberly J. Morgan; Cambridge University Press, 2017), Remaking Modernity: Politics, History and Sociology (co-editor with Julia Adams and Elisabeth Clemens; Duke, 2005) and States, Markets, Families: Gender, Liberalism and Social Policy in Australia, Canada, Great Britain and the United States (with Julia O'Connor and Sheila Shaver; Cambridge, 1999).